Frequently asked questions

 My son or daughter is homesick and/or having trouble adjusting.
 What should they do?

-The retention office is available if you or your child needs help with the transition to college life.
+The Center for Student Engagement and Success is available if you or your child needs help with the transition to college life.
 Plus, Murray State offers a variety of resources to help students feel at home.

 My child is part of an underrepresented community.
 Where can they find support?